AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.rst

 Step 2.1.
 Deploy third-party cloud instances in a seperate Transit VNet
 -----------------------------------------------------------------------

-- Create a third-party cloud instance and put MGMT interface in public gateway subnet
+#.
+Create a third-party cloud instance and put MGMT interface in public gateway subnet.

-- Create a new public WAN subnet and a dedicated routing table for WAN interface if needed
+#.
+Create a new public WAN subnet and a dedicated routing table for WAN interface if needed.

-- Create a new private LAN subnet and a dedicated routing table for LAN interface
+#.
+Create a new private LAN subnet and a dedicated routing table for LAN interface.

-- Make sure the function "IP forwarding" on third-party cloud instance's interfaces is enabled
+#.
+Make sure the function "IP forwarding" on third-party cloud instance's interfaces is enabled.

 .. important::